Garratt locomotive: Victoria

 Victorian Railways operated two Beyer Garratts, used on the Crowes and Walhalla narrow-gauge railway lines.
 The two engines were classified as G class, numbered G41 and G42; the latter engine has been restored.
 It is currently in use at the Puffing Billy Railway near Melbourne.
 It was not used in public service on that line prior to the preservation era.
+Fyansford Cement Works operated a 3'6" gauge line, with an ASG (G33) and 2 Garratts (No.1 and No.2) similar in design to the WAGR Ms class, although these 2 were not designated any class of their own.
+No.1 was scrapped but No.2 and G33 are preserved at the Bellarine Railway, with G33 currently undergoing restoration work.